echoprotocol/echowiki/technologies/powr-echorand/overview.md

 The number of steps of the algorithm and dependence on the state of the whole account database makes the possibility of forks unlikely.
 However, EchoRand still has a mechanism for choosing between diverging chains.
 The fork selection takes place according to one of the following scenarios:

 1. To switch to the longest chain \(with the highest number of completed non zero rounds\) in the presence of several chains.
-2. If there is more than one long chain, to follow the one, in which the last block is not empty.
-If all of them have empty blocks in the end, to check the second and subsequent blocks from the end to the first non-empty block.
-3. If there is more than one long chain with non-empty blocks at the end of a `r`-length chain, to follow the one in which the `r` block has the smallest hash value.
+2. If there is more than one long chain at the end of a `r`-length chain, to follow the one in which the `r` block has the smallest hash value.

 This process is based on [algorand-v9](https://drive.google.com/file/d/1dohyg2LMNxHFzzTc5VpUwm_qjegBPKe2) \(9.
 Handling Forks, page 70\).